Kim Se-hwang: Honors and awards

 In 1997, he received an endorsement guitar, a sky-blue "P4 limited" from Washburn Guitars, which to his knowledge, was the first for a South Korean instrumentalist from a western company.
 He was the first Korean performer at the NAMM Show in Anaheim, California in 2013 In 2014, he donated his signature red Yamaha Pacifica Artist Custom "Kim Se Hwang" guitar for display at the Guitar Center store when he was inducted into "Hollywood's RockWalk", alongside those of guitarists Eddie Van Halen, Steve Lukather, Kirk Hammett and Slash, among others.
 In May 2014, he was the first Asian to receive an "Honorary Doctorate of Music in Performance" from the Musicians Institute in Hollywood.
 In May 2016, he was appointed as the first Korean artist to represent the guitar brand Gibson.

 Personal

-On January 12, 2008 he married Jeong Ae-Hwa, a twenty-eight-year old corporate designer, introduced by friends in 2000, and they have a daughter and son.
-On November 20, 2014, he performed in a parent's concert at his daughter's kindergarten.
+On January 12, 2008 he married Jeong Ae-Hwa, a twenty-eight-year old corporate designer, to whom he had been introduced by friends in 2000.
+They have a daughter and son.
+On November 20, 2014, he performed in a parents' concert at his daughter's kindergarten.